Best and Cheapest Homeowners Insurance in North Carolina

 Insurance companies work with their state of business to discuss rate increases as needed.
 In June of 2022, North Carolina authorized a rate increase for many homeowners in the state.
 New or renewing policies after June 1 will see a statewide increase of 7.9%, although it could be less or more depending on your exact area.

 Many residents on the coast or in areas with greater storm damage risk saw increases of 9.9%.
-Some of these places include the beach and coastal areas of Currituck, Dare Hyde, Brunswick, Carteret, New Hanover, Onslow, and Pender counties, and many more.
+These places include the beaches and coastal areas of Currituck, Dare Hyde, Brunswick, Carteret, New Hanover, Onslow, and Pender counties, and many more.

 Many residents in the Piedmont Triad area should have experienced a 5.9% rate increase, giving a statewide increase to the average cost of home insurance in North Carolina between the two numbers at 7.9%.
 Note, though, that these increases are on top of the other rate increases that you may experience regardless due to storm damages, inflation, changes to your property, and other rate increases your provider had planned for your upcoming policy term.